VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 ## Possible Thesis

 ### 2.0 The Decision Making Triad
-Grayson approaches human decision making through the
+Grayson approaches human decision making through the belief/ desire psychological model.
+In this essay I will utilise the belief-desire-intention (BDI) agent model developed by Michael Bratman to reason human decisions.

+Beliefs are the set of true statements understood by the agent, such as "I was born in 2008"

 ### 2.1 Accountability
 We define the identify a decision as an ''